data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/WayNBjJ.gif" alt='Cut-eat 3t barb fishing' width=500>

 This method is mechanically similar to the previous 3t fishing with a knife-log example, with some additions.
+Below we describe in text the actions in the clip.
  - **Tick 1**: The skilling timer decrements to -1.
 During client input, we eat a roe or caviar, which removes our interaction with the fishing spot and adds three to our skilling timer to make it -1+3=2.
 Later in client input, we process a fish into a roe or caviar.
 Later in client input, we start interacting with the fishing spot.
  - **Tick 2**: The skilling timer decrements to 1.
  - **Tick 3**: The skilling timer decrements to 0.
 During our turn, in interactions with npcs, we get a roll for a fish.